rajkhatri/RKStatusBarNotifier/README.md

 # RKStatusBarNotifier

-A Status Bar In-App Notification View
+An In-App Notification over the Status Bar

 A Simple Class that will allow you to add a custom look and feel status bar notification in the app.
 This notification can be shown in any view hierarchy.
 There are certain properties